 Other Must-Have Documents

 Marriage certificates and military records are required when applying for veteran benefits such as Aid and Attendance, and are also required in applications for many kinds of state and federal assistance.
 Seniors may even need their birth certificate on occasion.
 For example, some states now controversially require that voters have photo ID.
 If a senior doesn’t have photo ID, and many don’t, a birth certificate is usually needed in order to get one.

 - Marriage papers

 - Divorce papers

 - List of safe deposit boxes and the location of their keys

 - Social Security card

-Are your important documents in order, or are they hopelessly disorganized?
-Do you have tips or advice for our readers?
-Are there documents we didn’t list that you think readers should know about?
-We cherish your participation and appreciate the views of each of our blog’s commenters.
+Are your important documents in order?
+Are there documents that we didn’t list that you think readers should know about?
+Share them with us in the comments below.